BEE & SOCIAL RESPONSIBILITY

 Talking Heads is an exempt Micro Enterprise (EME Level 4) and is in possession of a certified Accountant Letter and Affidavit to this effect.

-Talking Heads Advertising has nevertheless, since January 2001, endeavoured to be pro-active in arena of empowerment by utilising a BBBEE Level 2 (51 Black Owned) Service Provider to collaborate with us on all our print projects.
+Talking Heads Advertising has nevertheless, since January 2001, endeavoured to be pro-active in the arena of empowerment by utilising a BBBEE Level 2 (51 Black Owned) Service Provider to collaborate with us on all our print projects.

 Employment Equity / Skills Transfer